 The Guppy Mini and the Bilby Junior have slightly different specifications (the Bilby comes with front support bar).
 You must make sure you buy the correct fittings, as you can get a stem mounted version and a frame mounted version (suitable for bikes which don't have the required space to install the seat on the head tube).

-This article was first published in August 2012 and updated in October 2018 to reflect new models
+This article was first published in August 2012 and updated in March 2019 to reflect availability of the front seats

 Affiliate Disclosure: Cycle Sprog uses affiliate marketing, which means that if you purchase through some of the links on this page we may get a small commission.
 This doesn't affect the price you pay, and helps us to keep the wesbite running.
 Thanks for your support.